-Surgeon general asked to resign
+Surgeon general resigns

 "The results have been devastating," Murthy wrote.
 He also sounded the alarm on teen e-cigarette use, which he said increased 900% among high school students from 2011 to 2015.
 He was opposed by Republican senators during his confirmation over his position on gun violence, which he called a public health issue.

-The White House did not return a request for comment on Murthy's resignation.
+The White House referred a request for comment on Murthy's resignation to HHS.